pixelant/qbank/README.md

 In the TYPO3 Backend, navigate to _Site Management > Sites >_ {Your site} _> Languages_ tab.
 Select the language you would like to edit and find the "QBank deployment sites" option.
 You can set the field to a comma-separated list of deployment sites.
 If empty, the value is inherited from the site's "Deployment sites" field, global extension configuration, or environment variables.

 ![Per-site-language configuration of deployment site.](https://github.com/pixelant/qbank/raw/master/Documentation/Configuration/Images/language-configuration.png)

+## BE Module

+#### Overview

+Not completed.
+Will contain some overview of files and statuses.
+#### Mappings

+This view displays all mappings mappings between QBank and TYPO3 metadata.
+It is also possible to add or remove mappings from this view.
+#### List

+This view displays a list of the QBank files downloaded to TYPO3.
+It is possible to manually update metadata or replace files from it.
+## Console Commands

+There are two console commands.
+One that can be used to update status of downloaded files, and one that can be used to update metadata or replace files.
+These commands can be added to scheduler tasks to be executed by a certain interval.

 ## Support